Ramón Nocedal Romea: Carlist: Restoration

 Following the 1876 military defeat Carlism found itself in disarray.
 The claimant commenced his bon vivant period leaving political leadership in hands of an inefficient military junta; his followers suffered detentions, expropriations and exile.
 The Nocedals, who emerged as unofficial top Carlist representatives in the Republic-controlled area during the war already, opened their bid to revitalize the movement.
 Within limitations imposed by the circumstances, they mobilized support by means of a massive 1876 pilgrimage to Rome.
 Having attracted some 3,000 participants, it was officially intended as demonstration of loyalty to the papal Syllabus banner.

 In the late 1870s two competitive visions emerged within Carlism.
 The Nocedals promoted the concept of a movement, formatted along ultra-Catholic lines and with guidance provided by massive press machinery; its strategy was defined as immovilismo or retraimiento, and consisted of total abstention in official political life.
 Their opponents, headed by marqués de Cerralbo, opted for a structured political party, with components of traditional Carlist ideario balanced; their strategy, known as aperturismo, envisioned conditional alignment with political rules of the Restauración.
 Ramón Nocedal, already admitted to meetings of top Carlist leaders with their king, got his way when in 1879 Carlos VII ended the period of indecision.
-First he appointed a small collegial Junta with Candido Nocedal its member, and shortly afterwards nominated Ramón's father his political representative, Jefe Delegado.
+First he appointed a small collegial Junta with Cándido Nocedal its member, and shortly afterwards nominated Ramón's father his political representative, Jefe Delegado.

-With Candido Nocedal political leader and Ramón his closest collaborator, Carlism firmly adjusted all its activities to religious goals.
+With Cándido Nocedal political leader and Ramón his closest collaborator, Carlism firmly adjusted all its activities to religious goals.
 In 1881 they planned another pilgrimage to Rome; Ramón became secretario general of junta organizadora, though the initiative eventually came to naught.
 When managing and writing to El Siglo Futuro he focused on Catholic and Spanish values, with regionalist and monarchist themes – let alone dynastical ones – reduced to secondary role.
 Though relentless towards those seeking rapprochement with the regime, the Nocedals were also implacable towards Carlists showing signs of dissent.
 The conflict between nocedalistas and cerralbistas resurfaced and triggered bitter guerra periodistica, with complaints about "la dictadura nocedalista" opening a new area of conflict.
-Many Carlist bigwigs grumbled against heavy Nocedals' hand and some conspired against them; the claimant, though irritated, refrained from bold action until Candido Nocedal died in 1885.
+Many Carlist bigwigs grumbled against heavy Nocedals' hand and some conspired against them; the claimant, though irritated, refrained from bold action until Cándido Nocedal died in 1885.

 There were rumors that it would be Ramón succeeding his father, but as a temporary measure Carlos VII granted partial and conditional interim rights to Francisco Navarro Villoslada.
 The aperturistas immediately mounted an offensive, trying to use any formal Carlist initiative as a launchpad for electoral action; Ramón Nocedal counter-attacked, with the claimant opting for a compromise: official party abstention in elections, but with individual candidates permitted here and there.
 As the 1887 rumors nominating general Cavero the next Jefe Delegado proved unfounded, with continuous guerra periodistica, Nocedal boycotting de Cerralbo's initiatives and both parties complaining about chaos, Carlism was increasingly stalled in internal strife, decomposition and paralysis.